pixel-ports/pyngsi/README.md

 ## Documentation
 The official documentation is hosted at https://pixel-ports.github.io/pyngsi-tutorial.html

+## Known Issues
+SourceMicrosoftExcel may fail to open some odd Excel files due to an openpyxl bug (i.e. sometimes cannot read graphs).<br>
+In this case try to remove the offending sheet or prefer working with CSV files.
 ## Background
 Work on ``pyngsi`` started at [Orange](https://www.orange.com) in 2019 for the needs of the [PIXEL](https://pixel-ports.eu) european project.